Searching ...

 The Allegheny National Forest’s stunning views are worth taking in year-round.
 However, locals know summer is the prime season to take full advantage of all the outdoor activities, like fishing and swimming in the rivers.

-But when you feel like being around people, the former industrial town has a downtown area with well-preserved historic buildings now home to rock climbing gyms, outdoor outfitters, shops, and restaurants.
-In addition to the things to do outdoors, the town has an active arts and cultural scene with galleries, performance venues, and festivals.
+In addition to the things to do outdoors, head to Warren for its active arts and cultural scene with galleries, performance venues, and festivals.
 Sip a cold beer from Bent Run Brewing after catching a film at the town’s historic theater, or jam to the Music in the Park during summer Friday nights.

 As you can see, Warren’s balance of location and things to do is perfect for any outdoor enthusiast to call home.